Exact solution for the collective non-Markovian decay of two fully excited quantum emitters: Conclusion

 \section{Conclusion}

 In this work, we have made an original use of symmetries and analytic methods to solve the problem of two excited QEs coupled to a single-band waveguide.
-This is a simple scenario for the study of collective non-Markovian decay, but the solution could be generalized to many other scenarios whose exact single-excitation dynamics are known \cite{Vacchini2010, Tufarelli2014, Rzazewski1982, Lombardo2014, Lanuza2022, Lambropoulos2000, GTudela2017, Facchi2019, Calajo2016, Burgess2022, Bello2019, Soro2023}.
-The most immediate generalizations are to revisit the multi-photon scattering problem \cite{Laakso2014, Roulet2016, Roy2017} by means of a different initial state; to change the distance between the emitters and confirm if photons can enter a delay-induced entangled dark state \cite{Alvarez2023}; or to consider multiband waveguides, which can also be done analytically and efficiently by using infinite products \textit{\`a la Euler} \cite{Lanuza2022}.\\
+This is a minimal scenario for the study of collective non-Markovian decay, and the solution could be generalized to many other cases whose exact single-excitation dynamics are known \cite{Vacchini2010, Tufarelli2014, Rzazewski1982, Bay1997, Lombardo2014, Lanuza2022, Lambropoulos2000, GTudela2017, Facchi2019, Calajo2016, Burgess2022, Bello2019, Soro2023}.
+The most immediate generalizations are to revisit the multi-photon scattering problem \cite{Shi2015, Laakso2014, Roulet2016, Roy2017} by means of a different initial state; to change the distance between the emitters and investigate delay-induced entangled dark states \cite{Alvarez2023}; or to consider multiband waveguides, which can also be done analytically and efficiently by using infinite products \textit{\`a la Euler} \cite{Lanuza2022}.\\

 Non-Markovian collective decay is commonly related to either strong coupling or retardation delays between emitters.
 This characterization oversimplifies the full complexity of the problem, which has infinitely many degrees of freedom.
 We instead treat the quantum emitters and the radiation modes as a collective in which every constituent partakes in the decay process since the spectral decay components of the solution cannot be traced back to individual origins.\\